Spatial Variations of Polarized Synchrotron Emission in the QUIJOTE MFI Data using Neural Networks: Data

 QUIJOTE comprises two telescopes outfitted with three instruments: the Multi-Frequency Instrument (MFI), the Thirty-GHz Instrument (TGI), and the Forty-GHz Instrument (FGI), which observe in the 10-20 GHz, 26-36 GHz, and 39-49 GHz bands, respectively.

 The MFI operated from November 2012 until October 2018, during which it carried out two types of surveys: (i) a wide-area Galactic survey covering the sky visible from Tenerife at elevations above 30$^{\circ}$, and (ii) a deep cosmological survey spanning about 3000 square degrees across three separate regions in the northern hemisphere.
-These low-frequency observations are essential for improving our understanding of foreground emissions, since the instruments aboard experiments such WMAP and \textit{Planck} could not characterized efficiently most of the relevant processes in the sky due to their sensitivities at the lowest channels.
+These low-frequency observations are essential for improving our understanding of polarized foreground emission, particularly synchrotron radiation.
+In combination with \textit{WMAP} and \textit{Planck}, they provide valuable information because the synchrotron signal increases strongly towards lower frequencies, so that, despite its lower absolute sensitivity, QUIJOTE provides a higher signal-to-noise ratio for synchrotron emission.

 In this work, we use the MFI observations at 11, 13, 17 and 19 GHz, which are publicly available.
 The 11 GHz $Q$ sky is shown in Figure \ref{Fig:data}, left panel.